tris460/PottsBot-Discord/README.md

 # 👾 POTTS BOT - A New Discord Bot 👾

 ## What is it?
+A Discord bot which automates different actions (described further), it can give you an APA reference, a QR from any valid URL, give you a status of some website, among other functions. <br>
+You can edit the functions described below to your own purposes, this code was developed to be highly scalable.

 ## Instalation
  1.- First, clone this GitHub repository, you can do it by: